Lancia Prisma

-The Lancia Prisma (Tipo 831) was a small family car built by Italian car manufacturer Lancia between 1982 and 1989.
+The Lancia Prisma (Tipo 831) is a small family car built by Italian car manufacturer Lancia between 1982 and 1989.
 It was a saloon version of the first generation Lancia Delta hatchback, and like the Delta it was designed by Giorgetto Giugiaro.
 Like the Delta it was also available as a 4x4 integrale version, although with a non-turbocharged engine and an air-locking rear differential.

 Layout

 The Lancia Prisma was a four-door, five-seat saloon with steel unibody construction, front-transverse mounted engines in block with the transaxle and all-independent suspension.
 Suspension consisted of MacPherson struts with offset telescopic dampers and coil springs, and anti-roll bars on both axles.
 The front struts were located by a stamped steel control arm and one radius rod; the rear by two parallel transverse links (the rearmost one adjustable for toe regulation) attached to a crossmember and one trailing link.